Growing a Healing Garden

-Here are a few ideas for your own herb garden – easy to grow plants with medicinal properties.
-Most of these pants like full sunshine so make sure you place the taller plants to the north or east to prevent them from shading the shorter growing ones.
+Most of these plants like full sunshine so make sure you place the taller plants to the north or east to prevent them from shading the shorter growing ones.
 A moderate to rich soil will be helpful for all of them.

-Here are 12 the most popular herbs that are easy to grow:
+Here are 12 the most popular herbs that are easy to grow

 Peppermint

-Peppermint tea is a traditional remedy for an upset stomach or gas,because it supposedly relaxes gut muscles.
 Growing tips: Peppermint is hardy but invasive, so always plant in a pot sunk into the soil to keep roots contained.

 Echinacea or Coneflower

-Herbalists use an extract of this common cold preventive to boost the immune system and the production of white blood cells.
 For the home garden, plant them to enjoy the gorgeous flowers and the butterflies they attract.
 Echinacea is hardy and it is a good idea to regularly deadhead to encourage more flowers.

 Sage

-In medieval herbals, sage is a cure-all, supposed to heal grief,fever and the nerves.
+In medieval herbals, sage is a cure-all, supposed to heal grief, fever and the nerves.
 Modern herbalists agree that the plant contains antibacterial and antiseptic properties, and may even ease hot flashes.
-Do not use while pregnant.
-Sage is hardy and will grow well in full sun and well-drained soil.

 Rosemary

 Ancient herbalists recommended rosemary for headaches and claimed that its fragrance could ward off infections.
 In the language of flowers, this herb symbolizes faithfulness.
-Rosemary is hardy plant but northern region gardeners can bring it indoors for the colder weather – just keep it in full sun.

 Dog Rose

-In ancient times. the wild dog rose was the most popular source of rose hips – tiny fruits related to apples.
-Rose hips are still a popular ingredients in herbal teas, and are powerhouse sources of vitamin C,iron and antioxidants.
 If you don’t spray your roses, you can harvest the naturally high in pectin rosehips after the frost and make jam.
 It is a good idea to grow Dog Rose tied to a trellis – it will make a very nice decor in your garden.

 Lavender